flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-2.md

     Now](https://www.youtube.com/embed/ycPr5-27vSI?enablejsapi=1&autoplay=1&rel=0)
   card_citation: Watch Now
 card_4:
-  card_text: "> a\x1CIt is important that we can make a toy that doesna\x19t jeopardize (childrena\x19s future).”\n> \n> Tim Brooks, Lego's VP for environmental responsibility, as the toymaker looks to make its plastic brick toys entirely from plant-based or recycled materials by 2030.
+  card_text: "> ax1CIt is important that we can make a toy that doesnax19t jeopardize (childrenax19s future).”n> n> Tim Brooks, Lego's VP for environmental responsibility, as the toymaker looks to make its plastic brick toys entirely from plant-based or recycled materials by 2030.
 Lego is spending the equivalent of $120M & hiring 100 people in search of a material that will work despite suffering from struggling sales recently."
   card_citation: ''
 card_5:
   card_text: >-